Very Important Workers Comp Dates

 If your company has a January 1 renewal date, your Workers Comp reserves will soon tabulate on June 30th for your 2013 policy.
 If you have not started your Workers Comp reserve reduction program, the time is running very short.

 Insurance carriers are not known for quickly reducing reserves on files.
 One of the main reasons is a larger file may have to navigate its way through the insurance hierarchy to have any changes to the reserves.
-A file reserve of $250,000 may have to cross at least six desks and be reported to the reinsurer before the reserves are added into the file.
-At 4 days each desk, the total time to have the reserves decreased to a more proper level may take up to one month after the adjuster makes their reserve reductions.
-Many meetings take place between the adjuster, their senior adjuster, supervisor, manager, VP, examiner to have file reserves decreased.
+A file reserve of $250,000 may have to cross at least six desks and be reported to the reinsurer before the reserves are added to the file.
+At 4 days per desk, the total time to have the reserves decreased to a more proper level may take up to one month after the adjuster makes their reserve reductions.
+Many meetings take place between the adjuster, their senior adjuster, supervisor, manager, VP, and examiner to have file reserves decreased.